microsoft/coyote/docs/_learn/tutorials/image-gallery-aspnet.md

 service and uncover bugs: `TestConcurrentAccountRequests` and `TestConcurrentAccountAndImageRequests`.
 The former only tests the `AccountController`, while the later tests both controllers at the same time.
-You can read more details in the comments for these tests, but let us quickly summarize what these tests do and what the bugs are:
+You can read more details in the comments for these tests, but let us quickly summarize what these tests do and what the bugs are.

 The `TestConcurrentAccountRequests` method initializes the mocks and injects them into the ASP.NET service, then creates a client, which does a `Create` account request to create a new account for Alice.
 It waits for this request to complete.
 It then *concurrently* invokes two requests: `Update` account and `Delete` account, and waits for both to complete.
-These requests are now racing, and because there is a race condition in the `AccountController` controller logic, the update request can nondeterministically (not every time you run the test!) fail due to an unhandled exception (500 error code).
+These requests are now racing, and because there is a race condition in the `AccountController` controller logic, the update request can fail due to an unhandled exception (500 error code) and this failure is nondeterministic.
 The issue is that the controller first checks if the account exists and, if it does, it then updates it.
 But after the "does account exists check", the delete request could run, deleting the account!
-The update then tries to happen and BAM there is a bug!
-Interestingly the non-coyote test run rarely finds this bug.
+The update then tries to run which triggers the bug!
+Interestingly the non-coyote test run rarely finds this bug although it is possible to see it with teh ImageGallery web front end if you use multiple browser windows and do batch upload and delete operations in each.

 The `TestConcurrentAccountAndImageRequests` initializes the mocks and injects them into the ASP.NET service, then creates a client, which does a `Create` account request to create a new account for Alice.
 It waits for this request to complete.
 It then *concurrently* invokes two requests: `Store` image and `Delete` account, and waits for both to complete.
 Similar to the above test, these requests are now racing, and because there is a race condition in the controller logic, the store request can nondeterministically store the image in an "orphan" container in Azure Storage, even if the associated account was deleted.
 This is more subtle bug because the request itself is not throwing an unhandled exception, it is just a sneaky race when trying to read/write from/to two backend systems at the same time.
 This issue is also a data race and you can see the detail in the controller logic.